Edy Punina

-Roberto Edy Punina Salvador (born July 2, 1967) is a retired male athlete from Ecuador, who competed in the long-distance running events during his career.
+Roberto Edy Punina Salvador (born July 2, 1967) is a retired athlete from Ecuador, who competed in the long-distance running events during his career.
 He represented his native country at the 1992 Summer Olympics.
 Punina set his personal best in the men's 10,000 metres (30.00.4) in 1991.

+Punina won his first international medal at the 1986 South American Junior Championships in Athletics, winning bronze in the 2000 m steeplechase.
+He would go on to win six other international medals at the Bolivarian Games, South American Games, South American Championships in Athletics, and South American Cross Country Championships.

+Punina finished runner-up at the 1991 Girardot, Cundinamarca 14K race behind Julio Hernández in 44:28.
+Later that year, he finished 4th at the Carlos Mario Grisales el IV Cross Santiago de Cali, named after Carlos Grisales.